indic-dict/dict-api/README.md

 ## Motivations (in decreasing order of importance)
 * Any web developer should be able to make simple REST-API calls to our backend to easily get entries for a lot of dictionaries (most of whom aren't already available in such manner).
 Imagine being able to highlight a word and use the context menu while reading a text to get it's meanings, grammatical info (linga, vibhakti, vachana, puruSha) etc..
 * End users ( sanskrit students and scholars ) should be able to thoroughly investigate a term in the dictionaries using just a browser, without having to install any software.
+* End users should be able to point out errors (eg. via a link).
+* Users should be able to log in and submit new words to a "user dictionary" (as in <sanskritdictionary.de> or wiktionary, but using convenience of openId and less fuss.)

 # Desiderata
 ## Intro to the data